pleabargain/EnglishHelpsYourCareer/topic investments.md

 - What budget items do you track?
 - Is now a good time to buy stocks in your favorite industry?
 - How much of it should you buy?
+- What is the best way to approach the market?
 - What do you do if an investment is a winner?
 - Which of your friends or family invest?
+- How can I minimize my risk?
 - What are they investing in?
 - How comfortable are you with determining your own risk level?
 - What do you do if an investment is a loser?